 One of the many voids in gaming at the moment is in the tower defense genre.
 Very few games in the genre are ever developed, and those that do are mediocre at best.
-That may be because while the concept of a tower defense is incredibly simple, to execute it well is very difficult.
-In its most basic form, a tower defense is just groups of enemies running through a maze where the player has placed towers, damage dealing units, to stop the enemies from reaching the end goal.
+That may be because while the concept of tower defense is incredibly simple, executing it well is very difficult.
+In its most basic form, tower defense is just groups of enemies running through a maze where the player has placed towers, damage dealing units to stop the enemies from reaching the end goal.
 Defense Grid 2 can be described in that way but with one modifier: it is the quintessential tower defense game.

 This is a sequel to the well-received Defense Grid, which before the existence of Defense Grid 2, one would likely refer to the original as the quintessential tower defense game.
 Defense Grid 2 came out of a successful Kickstarter two years ago.
-Hidden Path have definitely not been sitting around during that time as it is apparent a lot of effort went into Defense Grid 2.
+Hidden Path has definitely not been sitting around during that time, as it is apparent a lot of effort went into Defense Grid 2.
 It is here now, and before getting more in-depth, it is good, very good.

 The first thing to mention is that for anyone that is new to the tower defense genre, Defense Grid 2 is the perfect game to learn all of the basic mechanics.
-All of the basic mechanics are there and Defense Grid 2 eases you into them, like tower placement, tower types, mazing, enemy types, status effects, etc. Again, anyone that is interested in the genre should look to Defense Grid 2 as a great introduction.
+All of the basic mechanics are there, and Defense Grid 2 eases you into them, like tower placement, tower types, mazing, enemy types, status effects, etc. Again, anyone that is interested in the genre should look to Defense Grid 2 as a great introduction.

 For those not new to the genre, Defense Grid 2 has layers of complexity added to it as well.
 The first new addition that adds a lot to the game is the Boost tower.
-The Boost tower is a platform you can place a tower on which will raise its elevation.
+The Boost tower is a platform you can place a tower on, which will raise its elevation.
 The original Defense Grid played with the idea of line of sight some, but Defense Grid 2 makes it one of the key mechanics.

 This presents a dilemma as the Boost tower has another function, which is to give a modification of some kind to the tower that is placed on it.
 That can come in the form of adding 25% damage to the tower or a few other ways like Disruption, which "disrupts" enemy shields and allows you to see "invisible" enemies easier.
 With that knowledge, your first instinct may be to make sure that every tower has a Boost platform to go with it.
 However, that is not the best idea.

-You may notice in the center-right of the screenshot (click to enlarge) above that some towers are obviously taller than the others.
+You may notice in the center-right of the screenshot (click to enlarge) above that some towers are obviously taller than others.
 Those in the front are deliberately shorter than those in the back.
-If all of the towers were on Boost towers, then line of sight for the back three would be hindered.
+If all of the towers were on Boost towers, then the line of sight for the back three would be hindered.
 Instead of being able to consistently attack, the back towers would then only have small windows to attack.

-It gets much more complex than as well, as you can see directly above, because there are many levels where the elevation varies dramatically and choosing to use or not use a Boost tower becomes very important on whether a tower will be able to attack an enemy or not.
+It gets much more complex as well, as you can see directly above, because there are many levels where the elevation varies dramatically, and choosing to use or not use a Boost tower becomes very important on whether a tower will be able to attack an enemy or not.
 That emphasis on such a simple and easy-to-miss mechanic greatly enhanced the experience of Defense Grid 2, as well as made it unique.

 The other thing to mention is the addition of a map maker with Steam Workshop support.
 Before, community maps for Defense Grid were few and far between because of the ridiculous effort that had to go into their creation.
 People had to submit a layout to Hidden Path so they could then finish the level with the assets and mechanics.
 Now, players can do it all on their own.

-Oh and those who like leaderboards will love Defense Grid 2.
+Oh, and those who like leaderboards will love Defense Grid 2.
 Every mode and combination has its own leaderboard you can try to get on to.

 Switching gears, the story is not near the quality of the gameplay, which is understandable.
 The story tries very hard to mix complexity, mystery, and humor all into one.
 The tone of the game seemed to be in flux for much of the game.
 Much of the writing emphasized humor, which did a serviceable job.
 Sometimes there were a few too many repeats of similar jokes, but they came across nonetheless.
 Smartly, much of the humor played directly into the overall story, which becomes more evident as the game progresses.